-An Accessibility Audit of Pamphill CE First School was commissioned by Ross Bowell, Director of Resources for the Wimborne Academy Trust.
-The audit visit took place on 13/06/2022.
+An Accessibility Audit of Pamphill CE First School was commissioned by Ross Bowell.
+Ross is the Director of Resources and Company Secretary at Initio Learning Trust.
+The audit visit took place on 03/03/2023.
 Further information was obtained from the school website and by pre-visit questionnaire.